 When it comes to saving your party from a TPK, however, there is nothing better than Mass Cure Wounds.
 Despite having to roll to heal, and it not being a huge amount (only 3d8 + your spellcasting modifier), this spell’s perks far outweigh its cons.

-You don’t have to be the center of origin for this spell.
+Your cleric doesn’t have to be the center of origin for this spell.
 You can choose any point within 60 feet around you.
 And from that point a wave of healing spreads out that is a 30 foot radius sphere.
 That’s an incredible 60 foot diameter circle of healing!
 Unless your party is extremely spread out, it’s hard to miss anyone with that spell.

 It is a 5th level spell, and healing increases by 1d8 for each slot cast above that level.
 If you roll high, you could be healing each party member by 24 HP + your spellcasting modifier.
 But even if it is much lower, the main benefit of this is the ability to heal everyone at once.
 It is a party saver and should always be prepared.
 We definitely know from experience in our own game when we had everyone unconscious, and only a lucky Death Save got the party’s cleric up in time to cast this.